SufianHamdan/reading-notes-repo/Read08.md

 **Sometimes you might consider placing CSS rules in the same page as your HTML code if your creating a single page**

+### color
+The color property allows you to specify the color of text inside an element.
+You can specify any color in CSS in one of three ways:

+**rgb values**
+These express colors in terms of how much red, green and blue are used to make it up.
+For example: rgb(100,100,90)
+**hex codes**
+These are six-digit codes that represent the amount of red, green and blue in a color, preceded by a pound or hash # sign.
+For example: #ee3e80 **color names**
+There are 147 predefined color names that are recognizedby browsers.
+For example:
+DarkCyan We look at these three different ways of specifying colors on the next double-page spread.

+### background-color
+CSS treats each HTML element as if it appears in a box, and the background-color property sets the color of the background for that box.
+You can specify your choice of background color in the same three ways you can specify foreground colors: RGB values, hex codes, and color names (covered on the next page).
+If you do not specify a background color, then the background is transparent.
+By default, most browser windows have a white background, but browser users can set a background color for their windows, so if you want to be sure that the background is white you can use the background-color property on the `<body>` element.
+We have also used the padding property to separate the text from the edges of the boxes.

+---

+### Cloring

+**RGB Values**
+Values for red, green, and blue are expressed as numbers between 0 and 255.

+**Hex Codes**
+Hex values represent values for red, green, and blue in hexadecimal code.

+**Color Names**
+Colors are represented by predefined names.
+However, they are very limited in number.

+**Hue**
+Hue is near to the colloquial idea of color.
+Technically speaking however, a color can also have saturation and brightness as well as hue.

+**Saturation**
+Saturation refers to the amountof gray in a color.
+At maximum saturation, there would be no gray in the color.
+At minimum saturation, the color would be mostly gray.

+**Brigh tness**
+Brightness (or "value") refers to how much black is in a color.
+At maximum brightness, there would be no black in the color.
+At minimum brightness, the color would be very dark.

+**Contrast**
+When picking foreground and background colors, it is important to ensure that there is enough contrast for the text to be legible.

+**opacity, rgba**
+CSS3 introduces the opacity property which allows you to specify the opacity of an element and any of its child elements.
+The value is a number between 0.0 and 1.0 (so a value of 0.5 is 50% opacity and 0.15 is 15% opacity).
+The CSS3 rgba property allows you to specify a color, just like you would with an RGB value, but adds a fourth value to indicate opacity.
+This value is known as an alpha value and is a number between 0.0 and 1.0 (so a value of 0.5 is 50% opacity and 0.15 is 15% opacity).
+The rgba value will only affect the element on which it is applied (not child elements).

+### HSL, HSLA color
+CSS3 introduces an entirely new and intuitive way to specify colors using hue, saturation, and lightness values.

+**hue**
+This is expressed as an angle (between 0 and 360 degrees).

+**saturation**
+This is expressed as apercentage.
+**lightness**
+This is expressed as a percentage with 0% being white, 50% being normal, and 100% being black.
+The hsla color property allows you to specify color properties using hue, saturation, and lightness as above, and adds a fourth value which represents transparency (just like the rgba property).
+The a stands for:

+**alpha**
+This is expressed as a number between 0 and 1.0.
+For example, 0.5 represents 50% transparency, and 0.75 represents 75% transparency.